Yamsat/ERC721-NFT-marketplace/README.md

 # ERC721-NFT-marketplace
-Do you wish to run your own NFT market place.
+Do you wish to run your own NFT market place?
 This may be a solution.

 NOTE: The code is not audited.
 Hence there may be bugs that compromise security.
 Please use it at your own risk.